hsmahesha/Machine_Learning_Algorithms/readme.txt

                          Machine Learning System:

 This project implements different machine larning techniques.
-Note that this is an hobby project implemented in order to get practical hands on with different machine learning approaches.
+Note that this is an hobby project implemented in order to get practical hands-on with different machine learning approaches.
 And it is a work in progress.
 #------------------------------------------------------------------------------#